 Tell them you're being selfish, really.
 Tell them you need a friend to team up with.
 You need any motivation you can get.
 You might get ill/die/never have sex again unless they accept this gift and kickstart a new era of peer pressure based on burn, not beer.
 The good kind of peer pressure.

 When in doubt, bulk buy.
-With messages of encouragement on Fitbit and gentle competitiveness in the Jawbone app, we're all in this self-improvement game together and you just didn't want to leave anyone out.
+With messages of encouragement on Fitbit, we're all in this self-improvement game together and you just didn't want to leave anyone out.

 DON'T remind anyone that they've failed to get fit

 “I noticed you talked the talk about getting fit in the summer.
 But you don't seem to have actually done anything.
-Here's a Now That's What I Call Fitness DVD with some spraytanned perma-smilers telling you to shake your hips plus a Microsoft Band 2 to remind you of your complete and utter failure to stop bingeing on Game of Thrones and KitKats."
+Here's a Now That's What I Call Fitness DVD with some spraytanned perma-smilers telling you to shake your hips plus a Fitbit Alta to remind you of your complete and utter failure to stop bingeing on Game of Thrones and KitKats."

 Come on now, your mum deserves a bit more respect.
 It's Christmas.